-When ChatGPT recommends a plumber or Gemini suggests a salon, reviews are doing most of the heavy lifting.
-But not in the way you might think.
+When ChatGPT recommends a plumber or Gemini suggests a salon, reviews often become one of the clearest public evidence layers.
+But not in the way most operators think.

 The old model was simple: more stars equals better ranking.
 Google's algorithm weighted review ratings, and businesses fought to maintain 4.5+ averages.
 That model still matters for traditional search.
 But AI recommendations work differently.